kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

 __Usage:__
 - Collecting images for image recognition.

+__Logic judgment:__
+- Camera will keep to capture pictures ,and send it to Jetson Nano ,then Jetson Nano will check if there are any blocks in the photo ,if yes ,Jetson Nano will compare all the blocks in image ,which is bigger ,and identify the blocks color.
   </td>
     <td >
 <img src="../Camera/img/v1_width-angle.jpg" width = "200" height = "" alt="SNOY IMX 219 Lens module " align=center />